Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ## Arrow's GameObject vs Fireball's VFX

-The archer's arrows uses a standalone GameObject that's then replicated over time.
+The archer's arrows uses a standalone `GameObject` that is replicated over time.
 Since this object's movements are slow moving, we made the choice to use state to replicate this ability's status, in case a client connected while the arrow was flying.
 <!---```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/develop/Assets/BossRoom/Scripts/Server/Game/Entity/ServerProjectileLogic.cs
  --->